-Today, the 7th of July is the day of the romantic creative TANABATA festival.
-It is known as star festival in Japan.
+Today, the 7th of July, is the romantic and creative Tanabata Festival, also known as the Star Festival in Japan.

-We connect to nature, season, and the universe.
+We connect with nature, the seasons, and the universe.

-Write your wishes on nice coloured paper (origami), it can be a poem (Haiku) and decorate the bamboo trees with your own creation.
+Write your wishes on colorful paper (origami), which can be a poem (haiku), and decorate bamboo trees with your creations.

-Let your wishes seen by the shining stars in the fresh summer sky....
+Let your wishes be seen by the shining stars in the fresh summer sky....

 TANABATA FESTIVAL

-TANABATA festival is one of the five traditional festivals to welcome the change of the seasons with rituals of making offerings and wish for a good harvest, health, prosperity and happiness.
-It has been taking place since ancient time, recorded in the Heian period, the 9th century.
+Tanabata Festival is one of the five traditional festivals that welcome the changing of the seasons with rituals of making offerings and wishing for a good harvest, health, prosperity, and happiness.
+This festival has been celebrated since ancient times, with records dating back to the Heian period in the 9th century.

-It originates from China.
-A romantic folk tale of lovers who can only meet once a year on the night of 7 July over the Milky Way.
+Originating from China, Tanabata is centered around a romantic folk tale of two lovers, Orihime and Hikoboshi, who can only meet once a year on the night of July 7th, as they cross the Milky Way.

 THE LOVE STORY